tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 “Why not?
 Is it because she’s not Viet?”
 I ask, my voice tinged with a hint of irritation.
 The question instantly sets a spark in Kira’s eyes.

-“Don’t you dare ask that!” she retorts, offended.
+“How dare you ask me that?” she retorts, offended.
 “I love Reine like a sister.
 It’s not about that.
 I just...
 I can’t have anyone know, not even mom and dad.
 Please, this stays between us.”

 I nod, keeping the storm of thoughts at bay for a moment as I agree to Kira's condition.
 My heart thuds against my chest, mirroring the pounding rhythm of a war drum.
 We're interrupted by a sudden rustling and a beam of light illuminating the hedges, turning the leaves a vivid, almost otherworldly green.